gudwin/botfarm/README.md

  - pure javascript stack, [LokiJS](http://lokijs.org/) used as an storage

 # Usage scenario

+**Important!** this diagram describes only a vision on first version of the BMS, not an actual state

 - prepare package.json
 - prepare HTTPS certificates (required by Microsoft Bot Connector)